 Early meetings were held in Red Deer.
 Then Village Bookshop, in Edmonton, offered the lower floor for a meeting space.
 Anne Anderson worked in the Book Shop and she invited patrons telling them “We have storytellers meeting in the basement on Friday nights.
 You should come You’ll like it.”
 People joined as listeners and as tellers because storytelling only works if you have both of those.

 During those years, the Calgary chapter hosted our first retreat, a wonderful idea.
 The retreat eventually became an annual event.
 Calgary’s chapter evolved over the same time period with it’s own growth and similar venues in its development.

 A Lethbridge chapter flourished for a while and there was also a chapter in Stony Plain/Spruce Grove for some years.
 A chapter continues to meet successfully in Sherwood Park.
-There are members at large scattered around the province in centers where there in no full chapter.
+There are members at large scattered around the province in centres where there in no full chapter.

 Between 1986 and 88 there were opportunities for some tellers to do paid gigs.
 In 1987 and several subsequent years we were invited to be in the Edmonton Folk Festival.

-Then in 1988, we entered the Fringe Theater Festival.
+Then in 1988, we entered the Fringe Theatre Festival.
 We were in the Fringe for the following three years.
 During those years we began producing concerts, two or three each year.
 In 1991 we joined Tellabration, an International evening of stories for the first time.